 This post contains compensated links.

-The Gap of Dunloe by Boat and Cycle
+The Gap of Dunloe by Boat and Bike

-There are many ways to see the Gap of Dunloe.
-You can walk it, take a horse and buggy or you can cycle it.
-Being active travelers, the option which appealed to us was the boat and cycle option.
-You will likely read elsewhere that this is too hard to do with kids, but read our full post on Cycling the Gap of Dunloe with Kids and you’ll see that it is quite doable and is not really that bad.
+There are several ways to experience the Gap of Dunloe.
+You can walk it, take a horse and buggy, or cycle it.
+As active travellers, the boat-and-cycle option appealed to us most.
+You will likely read elsewhere that this is too hard to do with kids, but read our full post on Cycling the Gap of Dunloe with Kids and you can judge for yourself.
+We think that for many families it’s quite doable and is not really that bad.

 Torc Mountain Hike

-One of our best experiences in the Killarney National Park was hiking to the summit of Torc Mountain.
-Most visitors to Killarney NP (including us) will hike to the Torc Waterfall near the base of this mountain, but the 5 mile hike to the top is very enjoyable and is fun for any reasonably active family.
+One of our favourite experiences in Killarney National Park with kids was hiking to the summit of Torc Mountain.
+Most visitors to Killarney National Park, including us, head to Torc Waterfall near the base of the mountain, but the 8 km (5 mile) hike to the summit is a rewarding option for a reasonably active family.

 See our blog post on Hiking Torc Mountain with Kids for full details on this excellent family-friendly Killarney National Park hike.